“This post may contain affiliate links. Please read my disclosure for more info.

 I remember writing monthly checks for almost $500, when I had no emergency fund, and was contributing a fraction of what I should have, to my retirement fund.

-But the real cost of high car payments is the compound interest you’re losing out on by not being able to pay yourself each month.
+But the real cost of high car payments is the compound interest you lose by not being able to pay yourself each month.

-I wish I had heard of Dave Ramsey’s simple car buying plan back then.
-To him, debt is an emergency, so here’s how he suggests buying a car:
+I wish I had known Dave Ramsey’s simple car buying plan back then.
+To him, debt is an emergency.
+Here’s how he suggests buying a car:

-- If you’re just starting out, save around $2000 and pay cash for a car.
+- Save about $2000 and pay cash for a car.
 It’ll be a bit of a clunker, but not for long.

 - Then, instead of forking over $450-$500 to a finance company each month, save it yourself for about 10 months.
 Then sell your clunker and combine it with your savings to buy something in the $6000 range.